 Qualified rates are always lower than a typical income tax rate that applies to unqualified dividends.
 This is why non-qualified dividends do not make the cut for lower tax preference, according to the rules.
 The result is that they are taxed at the individual’s regular income tax rate.
 To put it all in the shape of a simple piece of information, if you have non-qualified dividends, you will pay far more taxes than for the qualified ones.

-What Requirements Are there for Qualified Dividends?
+What Requirements Are there for Qualified Dividends and Qualified Dividends Holding Period?

 You need to adhere to a minimum period of holding.
 As far as common stocks go, a share has to be held for at least 60 days in a 120-day time period that begins 60 days before the ex-dividend date.
 As far as preferred stocks go, the time period changes to 90 days in a 180-day period that begins 90 days before the ex-dividend date.
 Naturally, if you manage to meet this criterion after you get paid, then your dividends are qualified.